 Ball in Motion Deflected or Stopped

-If your ball in motion is deflected or stopped by you, your partner or your caddie, in match play you lose the hole.
-In stroke play you incur a two-stroke penalty and the ball is played as it lies.
+If your ball in motion is accidentally deflected or stopped by you, your partner or your caddie, in both match play and stroke play you incur a one-stroke penalty and the ball is played as it lies.
 (19-2)

-If your ball in motion is deflected or stopped by someone else, play your ball as it lies without penalty, except (a) in match play, if an opponent or his caddie deflects your ball, you may play it as it lies or replay it or (b) in stroke play, if your ball is deflected after a stroke on the putting green, you must replay.
+If your ball in motion is accidentally deflected or stopped by someone else, play your ball as it lies without penalty, except (a) in match play, if an opponent or his caddie deflects your ball, you may play it as it lies or replay it or (b) in stroke play, if your ball is deflected after a stroke on the putting green, you must replay.
 (19-1, 19-4, 19-5b)